elpez/arguable/README.md

 make_parser(pattern)
 ```

-Return an `argparse.ArgumentParser` object constructed from `pattern`.
+Return an `arguable.ArgumentParser` object constructed from `pattern`.
 The `pattern` argument should be a string consisting of whitespace-separated tokens, where each token is one of:

 - A required positional argument, with no special syntax, e.g. `infile`
 - An optional positional argument, specified by a trailing question mark, e.g. `outfile?`